dandisy/webcore/README.md

 then get it all on your favorite browser,

 OPTIONAL if you want to activated oauth

+    npm install

     npm run dev